How to Prepare for a Recruitment Coordinator Interview

 • Managing applicant tracking systems (ATS)

-• Preparing job postings and reviewing applications
+• Preparing job postings and screening applications

 • Supporting recruiters and HR managers with reports and documentation